 Homestead High School Parent Teacher Student Association (PTSA) is proud to be an integral part of the success of Homestead High School.
-We invite you to become a member whether you are student, parent or teacher - together we can and do make a difference.
+We invite all students, parents and teachers to become members.
+Together we will support our students' educational journey!

 - Weekly News

 - Grad Night Party (GNP) Class of 2021

 HHS PTSA, in conjunction with Revolution Prep, invites students to take a full-length practice SAT test.
 Students will become familiar with the content, timing, and format of the test, so they will feel confident when it comes time for the real test.
 A mock event is an opportunity to check for readiness, get a report that analyzes performance, and highlight areas to practice.
 The results of the mock event are only available to students and will not affect college applications.

 - Date: February 6, 9:00am - 1:00pm, live online

 This practice test event is open to everyone.
 Reserve your spot now!

 California State PTA has two scholarships to help students achieve their college dreams and life goals.

 Two scholarships are available: